Morning Glory Varieties: 17 Types of Morning Glories

 The flying saucer will be perfect if you want a stand-out morning glory with large blooms.
 This pretty flower has 5-inch periwinkle blossoms striped with white and a yellow throat that perfectly contrasts the blue.

-In addition to being an attractant for pollinators, the flying saucer is also a good deer repellant.
+In addition to being an attractant for pollinators, the flying saucer is also a good deer repellent.
 So, if you’re tired of chasing deer away from your flowers, consider planting these in your garden.

 Heavenly Blue

 The Heavenly Blue morning glory variety looks just as it sounds.
 This annual climber is a vivid sky blue with a white and yellow throat.
-The blooms grow from 3-to 5 inches across, and the leaves are a lovely heart shape.
+The blooms grow from 3-to-5 inches across, and the leaves are a lovely heart shape.

 This fast-growing, self-seeding variety blooms from early summer into fall in temperate zones.
 As a native of Central America, it thrives best in warmer climates.
 However, in a yard with full sun, you can get a plant that grows up to 10 feet.